LeonardoGentile/react-mobx-router5/README.md

 ## Components for Routing and View Selection

 ### routeNode - HOC

 Quoting the [router5 documentation](http://router5.github.io/docs/understanding-router5.html):
 > On a route change, you only need to re-render a portion of your app.

 This is basically what `routeNode` is for: by wrapping a *node component* (a component associated with a route having children routes) we are telling to re-render only a portion of our app when there is a specific route change.
 This is probably the most important component of this package.

-**Description**

-Function that generates an higher-order component to wrap a *route node* component.
-This function should be used to *wrap* **route nodes components**, that is, those components associated with routes having children routes, read [router5 documentation](http://router5.github.io/docs/understanding-router5.html) if you are not familiar with these concepts.

 **Signature**

- `routeNode(nodeName, storeName='routerStore')`
+`routeNode(nodeName, storeName='routerStore')(RouteComponent)`

 **Params**

-- `nodeName`: the route name of the component to wrap (`''` if root node)
+- `nodeName`: the name of route to associate to the component (`''` if root node)
 - `storeName` (optional, __default__: `'routerStore'`): the RouterStore name if it differs from the default
+- `RouteComponent`: the component to wrap

 **Return**
-It returns a function `routeNodeWrapper(RouteComponent)`.
-This function in turn returns a `RouteNode` component: the actual HOC.
+The `routeNode` function returns another function `routeNodeWrapper(RouteComponent)` that in turn returns a `RouteNode` component: the actual HOC.
 The final usage would be:

 `const RouteNodeInstance = routeNode(nodeName)(RouteComponent)`;